NguyenVanDuc36/ecommerce/readme.md

 - Validates one-time score tokens.
 - Ensures tokens are not reused by checking Redis.
 - Blocks requests with invalid or reused tokens.

+## Improvements and Recommendations

+1. **Documentation:**
+   - Include detailed examples for API usage.
+   - Provide a Swagger/OpenAPI spec for better integration with front-end clients.